viliakov2/as2020111701/task1/Readme.md

 * An EFS instance storing shared files.
 * Parameter Store objects containing Magento configuration parameters.
 * A VPC
-  * Internet Gateway.
+  * An Internet Gateway.
   * A public route table with the Internet Gateway serving the default route.
 Public subnets associated with the route table.
-  * A private route table with application subnets associated.
+  * A private route table per Availability Zone with application and database subnets associated.
 The default route is served by a Nat Gateway.
-  * A private route table with database subnets associated.
-The default route is served by a Nat Gateway.
   * Resources in public subnets:
     * A subnet per Availability Zone.
-    * An Application Load Balancer proxying the traffic to application instances.
+    * An Application Load Balancer proxying HTTP traffic to application instances.
     * A Security Group for LoadBalancer allowing incoming HTTP traffic from the Internet and outgoing traffic to application instances.
     * A Nat Gateway per Availability Zone that provides access to the internet to resources from private networks within the same Availability Zone.
     * An Autoscaling Group for Bastion host to troubleshoot application and infrastructure issues, deployed to a public subnet.